Tomorrow’s recruitment: How to adapt to changes?

 APEC chart impact of recruitment crisis

-About ten years ago, with the acceleration of Web 2.0, we witnessed changes in recruitment practices (publication of job offers, job boards, etc.) with new approaches in the hands of recruiters, thanks to HR solutions called ATS (Application Tracking System).
+Around ten years ago, with the acceleration of Web 2.0, we saw changes in recruitment practices (publication of job offers, job boards, etc.) with new approaches in the hands of recruiters, thanks to HR solutions called ATS(Application Tracking System).

 Until then, recruiters faced several difficulties: managing a huge mass of CVs, reducing the recruitment time… These difficulties have not totally disappeared, but the tools have still had a positive impact for recruiters.

-However, beyond the APEC report, which mentions recruitment difficulties for the year 2022, we note an unprecedented change in the job market the number of resignations is increasing (“Great resignation”).
+But beyond APEC’s assessment of recruitment difficulties for the year 2022, we are witnessing an unprecedented change in the labor market in the wake of the health crisis: employees already in post have more opportunities, and the number of resignations is on the rise (“Great resignation”).

 This particular situation is only the result of the upheavals in the labor market over the last two years, marked by “Stop & Go”, hiring freezes, layoffs… These consequences are interesting to analyze from different angles.
-In particular, the fact that candidates have changed, and that recruiters must naturally adapt accordingly.
+In particular, the fact that candidates have changed, and recruiters naturally need to adapt accordingly.

 I was invited to a HR morning dedicated to recruiters at the end of 2022 on the theme “Candidates are changing and you?” hosted by MyRHLine.
 This one mentioned several changes: for some job offers where the recruiter received more than 20 CVs on average, he will now have to be satisfied with half of them.
-Candidates discuss or negotiate their working conditions and remuneration at the first interview, they are more interested in the values of the company they are applying for to ensure that they are aligned with it…
+Candidates discuss or negotiate their working conditions and remuneration right from the first interview, and are more interested in the values of the company they are applying to, to make sure they are aligned with it…

-The candidate/prospect must be considered as a “potential employee” in a “Customer” approach from the first contact, and not wait until he/she becomes an employee in the company.
+You need to consider the candidate/prospect as a “potential employee” in a “Customer” approach from the very first contact, and not wait for them to become an employee of the company.

 But let’s get back to the main topic of this article.
 How should the Recruiter adapt in a constantly changing world?

-To answer this question in a methodical way, even if there is no turnkey solution, it is advisable to imagine recruitment differently by putting yourself in the shoes of a candidate.
+To respond to this in a methodical way, even if there is no turnkey solution, we need to imagine recruitment differently, by putting ourselves in the shoes of a candidate.

 Candidates are researching your company, be prepared!
-It is up to you to attract them by having a “Market” approach: “95% of candidates find out about a company before applying” (Stepstone)
+It’s up to you to attract them with a “Market” approach: ” 95% of candidates find out about a company before applying ” (Stepstone).

 In an increasingly digitalized world, enhancing your employer brand (re)becomes the real key issue when recruiting and even more so in a context of war for talent.
 The recruiter has to innovate and change his strategy/posture, and several techniques exist to help him in this sense…

 The employee experience is becoming an increasingly important part of corporate strategy, as companies become more aware of their influence on employee engagement.
-If you are interested in this topic, we wrote an article on the perception gap that can exist between HR and employees in the employee experience.
+If you’re interested in this topic, we’ve written an article on theperception gap between HR and employees in the employee experience.

 What strategy should you adopt to keep up with all these changes in recruitment?